itpenciles/penciles/README.md

 -- Adds a timestamp that automatically updates when the user record is changed ALTER TABLE "users" ADD COLUMN "updated_at" TIMESTAMPTZ DEFAULT (now());

+-- Adds a counter for AI property analyses
+ALTER TABLE "users" ADD COLUMN "analysis_count" INTEGER DEFAULT 0;

+-- Adds a timestamp to track when the monthly analysis limit should reset ALTER TABLE "users" ADD COLUMN "analysis_limit_reset_at" TIMESTAMPTZ;
 ```

 After running these commands, the error will be resolved.
 You do not need to redeploy your application.